Boda India, Rituales marido y esposa

 Dances and fights with sticks

-After lunch, the groom’s family and friends went by bus to the bride’s village.
-From where we ate to the bus the groom was carried on a throne made of bamboo.
-I didn’t quite understand why, but only the men got on the bus.
+After lunch with the villagers, all together, sitting on the ground, and of course, eating with our hands, the groom’s family and friends went by bus to the bride’s village.
+From the center of the village they carried the groom on a throne made of bamboo to the bus.
+I didn’t quite understand why but only the men got on the bus.
 The women all stayed in Tullah.

 During the trip of about 45 minutes everyone was singing songs and dancing inside the bus.
 A couple of kilometers before reaching the bride’s village they stopped the bus.
 We walked between jumps, dances and simulated fights with sticks until we saw the bride’s house in the distance.
 Then, from there, the groom climbed back on his bamboo throne and his friends carried him to the village on his shoulders.